-Impacts Mitigation Measures Significance After Mitigation BIOLOGICAL RESOURCES The following measures shall be implemented to minimize attractants to wildlife: If the application of water is needed to abate dust in construction areas and on dirt roads, use the least amount needed to meet safety and air quality standards and prevent the formation of puddles, which could attract wildlife to construction sites.
+Table ES-1 (cont.)
+IMPACTS AND PROPOSED MITIGATION Impacts Mitigation Measures Significance After Mitigation BIOLOGICAL RESOURCES (cont.)
+2 The following measures shall be implemented to minimize attractants to wildlife: If the application of water is needed to abate dust in construction areas and on dirt roads, use the least amount needed to meet safety and air quality standards and prevent the formation of puddles, which could attract wildlife to construction sites.
 The biological monitor shall patrol these areas to ensure water does not puddle and attract desert tortoise, common ravens, and other wildlife to the site and shall take appropriate action to reduce water application where necessary.
 Water shall be prohibited from collecting or pooling for more than 24 hours after a storm event within the project retention basin.
 Standing water within the retention basin shall be removed, pumped, raked, or covered.
 Alternative methods or the timeframe for allowing the water to pool may be modified with the approval of the biological monitor.
 Dispose trash and food-related items in self-closing, sealable containers with lids that latch to prevent wind and wildlife from opening containers.
 Empty trash containers daily and remove from the project site those associated with construction when construction is complete.
 To avoid attracting insectivorous birds and bats, prepare a facility vector (such as mosquitoes or rodents) control plan, as appropriate, that meets the permitting agency approval and would be implemented during all phases of the project.
-Workers or visitors, while on project property, shall be prohibited from feeding wildlife, bringing domestic pets to the project site, collecting native plants, or harassing wildlife.
+Workers or visitors, while on project property, shall be prohibited from feeding wildlife.
 To reduce the potential for the transmission of fugitive dust the project proponent shall implement dust control measures.
-These shall include:
+These shall include: The project typoponent shall apply non-toxic soil binders, equivalent or better in efficiencies than the CARB- approved soil binders, to active unpaved roadways, unpaved staging areas, and unp